stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 Paint viewer.
 (Note: We plan to have links downloaded in the future to allow the viewing of these files off of DNAnexus.)

+At the time of writing, there are two user interfaces for DNAnexus you can toggle between, a "Classic Version" and a "New version".
+Our ProteinPaint "viewer shortcuts" don't properly launch from the new user interface.
+To launch these, please switch to the "Classic Version" of the user interface.

 ##### LIMMA differential expression viewer

 Within the root directory, there will be a viewer file